ElectronVector/clarify/README.md

 Clarify is BDD-style unit test framework for C. It allows you to write Given-When-Then style unit tests by including a single header file.

+## Features

+- BDD test names in plain text (no more gigantic test function names!).
+- It's just C.
+- Small and lightweight.
+- No test-running boiler plate required.

 ## How to use it

 Just copy the [clarify.h](https://raw.githubusercontent.com/ElectronVector/clarify/master/clarify.h) header file somewhere into your project, and then create test files like this: